 There are 14 coastal ecosystems that are important to the function of the Reef: coral reefs, lagoon floors, islands, open water, seagrass, coastline, estuaries, freshwater wetlands, forested floodplains, heath and shrublands, grass and sedgelands, woodlands, forests, and rainforests.

 These provide important links between land, freshwater and marine environments, and some are feeding and breeding grounds for marine species.
 Any changes to coastal ecosystems or habitat loss can lead to a range of adverse environmental impacts, including on the long-term health and resilience of the Reef.

 In order to improve the capacity of these coastal ecosystems the Authority has implemented strategies to reduce risk and encourage best practice and sustainable use of the ecosystems including:

 - Establishing principles for protecting, managing and promoting restoration within coastal ecosystems to enhance the capacity for the catchment to improve the health of the Reef now and in a changing climate.

 - Promoting the use of specific decision-support tools that can inform catchment management decisions to improve health, biodiversity, and water quality of coastal ecosystems.

 - Raising awareness of the important role coastal ecosystems play in maintaining Reef health.

 Coastal ecosystems position statement

-Our strategies can be found in the Authority’s position statement for coastal ecosystems, which is now open for public consultation until 5pm on 15 December 2017.
+Our strategies can be found in the Authority’s position statement for coastal ecosystems.

 Informing the outlook for Great Barrier Reef coastal ecosystems